alphabase.spectral_library.base

 • charged_frag_types (List[str], optional) – fragment types with charge.
 Defaults to [ ‘b_z1’,’b_z2’,’y_z1’, ‘y_z2’ ].

-• precursor_mz_min (int, optional) – Use this to clip precursor df.
+• precursor_mz_min (float, optional) – Use this to clip precursor df.
 Defaults to 400.

 • decoy (str, optional) – Decoy methods, could be “pseudo_reverse” or “diann”.
 Defaults to None.